Have you ever wondered what pencil numbers mean and how to decide which pencil grades to use? This quick guide explains it all.

 What Are 4B to 9B Pencil Grades Used For?

 I discovered that by brushing textured paper with a very soft graphite stick I could create random grainy effects that mimicked the texture of rock or bark wonderfully.
-If used sparingly I could draw near impossible detail by serendipity alone.
-An added bonus, when a stump is used this way, there’s no pencil shine.
+If used sparingly I could draw near-impossible detail by serendipity alone.
+An added bonus is when a stump is used this way, there’s no pencil shine.

 It’s not just the graphite shine that makes drawing with soft pencils a pain, it’s also how delicate they are.
 You only have to breathe too hard and they smudge all over the place.
 Great if that’s what you want to do, not so great otherwise.